PostHog/posthog.com/contents/blog/product-survey-questions.md

 - [Stripe](https://www.opinionx.co/blog/customer-problem-stack-ranking) asked questions like "What is frustrating about X?" to stack rank custom problems and prioritize improvements to their product.

-- [Uber](https://uber.app.box.com/s/ilxsiqy0bkfhgum8o15n6k6bqi2rqn9c?uclick_id=4bd0d002-01d8-48cd-8064-3bb2af4847f2) asked a series of questions to all drivers including "Overall, how would you rate your driving or delivery experience with Uber in X areas" like app performance and features, then added an open text field for more details.
+- [Uber](https://uber.app.box.com/s/ilxsiqy0bkfhgum8o15n6k6bqi2rqn9c?uclick_id=4bd0d002-01d8-48cd-8064-3bb2af4847f2) asked a series of questions to all drivers including "Overall, how would you rate your driving or delivery experience with Uber in X areas" like app performance and features, then added an open text field for details.

 - [Zola](https://review.firstround.com/heres-why-zola-cherishes-its-nps-detractors-as-much-as-its-promoters) sent NPS surveys every month since its launch.
 They focused on feedback from detractors over promoters to guide product changes.

 This shows the diversity of questions, companies, and use cases for product surveys.
-Each of these companies utilized surveys to prioritize future development, monitor user satisfaction, and ultimately, make data-informed decisions to improve their product.
+Each of them utilized surveys to prioritize future development, monitor user satisfaction, and ultimately, make data-informed decisions to improve their product.

 ## Using surveys to find product-market fit